-With Christmas at stake, nations watch omicron strain UK
+With Christmas in the balance, nations eye UK omicron surge

 Usually teeming theaters and restaurants are being hit by cancellations.
 Some eateries and pubs have closed until after the holidays because so many staff are off sick or self-isolating.
 The Natural History Museum, one of London’s leading attractions, said Monday it was closing for a week because of “front-of-house staff shortages.”

-The hospitality industry is urging the government to offer financial support, as it did earlier in the pandemic when many businesses were forced to shut or severely curtail their activity.
-Those programs, including grants, loans and a scheme that paid the salaries of millions of furloughed workers, were wound down after Britain lifted restrictions in the summer.

-Other countries are warily watching the U.K., which on Sunday reported 82,886 more lab-confirmed COVID-19 cases in a day, close to a record high.
+Other countries are warily watching the U.K., which on Sunday reported 82,886 more lab-confirmed COVID-19 cases in a day, close to the record high set last week.

 The Dutch government began a tough nationwide lockdown on Sunday to rein in sharply rising infections.
-But other European countries have opted for something less.
+The World Economic Forum, meanwhile, announced Monday it is again delaying its annual meeting of world leaders, business executives and other elites in Davos, Switzerland, because of omicron uncertainty.

 France and Germany have barred most British travelers from entering, and the government in Paris has also banned public concerts and fireworks displays at New Year’s celebrations.
 Ireland imposed an 8 p.m. curfew on pubs and bars and limited attendance at indoor and outdoor events.